Content Map Terms

 Baby's Best Chance: Parents' Handbook of Pregnancy and Baby Care

 Baby's Best Chance is a reference guide for parents.
 Topics covered include pregnancy, birth and parenting a baby up to six months of age.
-Your baby's development is very important for your child's future health and well-being.
-Baby's Best Chance provides easy-to-read tips on having a healthy pregnancy and giving your baby a good start in life.
+The guide provides easy-to-read tips on having a healthy pregnancy and giving your baby a good start in life.

 Toddler's First Steps: A Best Chance Guide to Parenting Your 6-36 Month–Old Child